Tennis: Peng Shuai case prompts WTA ban on events in China | DW | 01.12.2021

 Following the allegation of sexual assault against former Vice Premier Zhang Gaoli, the whereabouts of the former world No. 1 player in doubles was not known for two weeks.
 It prompted an outpouring of social media posts from tennis players, seeking information on the missing Chinese tennis star.

-Even though initial fears for her safety appeared to have been allayed after footage of Shuai emerged, concerns about her safety have endured.
+Even though fears for her safety appeared to have been allayed after footage of Peng emerged, concerns about her safety have endured.

-On Tuesday, the European Union called on China to provide proof of Shuai's well-being.
+On Tuesday, the European Union called on China to provide "verifiable proof" of Peng's well-being.